Apparent human remains found at South Holston Lake, sheriff’s office reports

 Details surrounding the remains were not released by the sheriff’s office.
 Evidence will be sent to the William L. Jenkins Forensic Center in Johnson City for further examination.

-News Channel 11 has a crew at Sullivan County Observation Knob Park, where caution tape encircles the dumpsters near the public boat ramp.
+News Channel 11 had a crew at Sullivan County Observation Knob Park, where caution tape encircled the dumpsters near the public boat ramp.

 No further details are available at this time.
 Stay updated on-air and on WJHL.com.